 And the jobs would not be lost (even more jobs would likely be created), the revenue to the Navajo Nation and Hopi Tribe would continue and probably even increase, and the mining of fossil fuel (with perhaps a bit less global-warming impact) would continue while a process to allow it to phase out would have been started as well.

-Indigenous Artisan Bazaar featuring Fine Art, Jewelry, Native Crafts, Food, and Entertainment
+26 Years of Bringing Indigenous Cultures to Cambridge Indigenous Artisan Bazaar featuring Fine Art, Jewelry, Native Crafts, Food, and Entertainment Pound Hall on the Harvard campus (1563 Mass.
+Ave.), Cambridge, MA.

 "The Cultural Survival Bazaar brings together the work of dozens of skilled artisans and craftspeople from around the world in one place.
 With each step you take, the sights, smells, and sounds will transport you to a time and place in another land.
 Our members and friends come back year after year for this colorful event," said Pia Maybury-Lewis, bazaar organizer and a co-founder of Cultural Survival with her husband and Harvard anthropologist, David Maybury-Lewis.